Personal data policy

 With reference to the purpose of collecting personally identifiable information, the Organisation collects the data listed below.
 We only collect the data necessary to enable us to safeguard the interests of the data subjects.

 We collect most of the data directly from individuals/enterprises.
-The Organisation also obtains and registers data in accordance with its agreement with Registration Denmark ApS, which obtains data from publicly available credits lists, as well as from our cooperation partners.
+The Organisation also obtains and registers data from publicly available credits lists, as well as from our cooperation partners.

 We collect and process the following types of personal data: